SQLI-Morocco/Cassandra_NiFi_VueJs_Demo/README.md

 An often used comparison to explain how the data is stored in Cassandra is the [SortedMap](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/SortedMap.html) [Data Structure](https://blog.gft.com/blog/2017/01/24/the-distributed-architecture-behind-apache-cassandra/).

-We can say that Cassandra store the data in a [sparse, distributed, persistent multi-dimensional sorted map] (http://dbmsmusings.blogspot.com/2010/03/distinguishing-two-major-types-of_29.html):
+We can say that Cassandra store the data in a [sparse, distributed, persistent multi-dimensional sorted map](http://dbmsmusings.blogspot.com/2010/03/distinguishing-two-major-types-of_29.html):

 ```Java
 SortedMap<RowKey, SortedMap<ColumnKey, ColumnValue>>